paresmarc/MDEF/docs/Term1/05-Community Engagement.md

 Some limits could be for people who need this service regularly.

 **Theory of Change:**

 Designing bikes that are easy to dismantle and reassemble and a standard set of spare parts.
 Designing suitably light and green mobile repair vans.
 Designing software and equipment to optimise the logistics of the service.

 **Design Challenges and Opportunities:**

 Make a similar system as car insurances.

 ### La Escocesa

+La Escocesa is an artist-led contemporary visual arts organisation and residency space managed collectively through the artists.

 <img src="https://paresmarc.github.io/MDEF/images/laEscocesa.jpg" width="50%" height="50%" class="center"/>